Welcome to today's edition of the Rush 24-7 podcast.

 Stop.

-So I want you that the important thing about this bite is not what he says about Anwar, because I'm gonna nuke that here in a minute.
+I want you that the important thing about this bite is not what he says about Anwar, because I'm going to nuke that here in a minute.

-What you're gonna hear Chuck Schumer say here is the Democrat solution to the price we are paying for gasoline, the Democrat solution for the problem of supply, the Democrat solution for energy altogether.
+What you're going to hear Chuck Schumer say here is the Democrat solution to the price we are paying for gasoline, the Democrat solution for the problem of supply, the Democrat solution for energy altogether.

-After he after he talks about the old saw of Anwar, he'll get into what the Democrats really believe, and that's what I want you to pay attention to.
+After he talks about the old saw of Anwar, he'll get into what the Democrats really believe, and that's what I want you to pay attention to.

 What does the president do?